 How does an overlap loan help lower my monthly payments?

-By consolidating high-interest loans into a single loan with a lower interest rate or extended repayment term, your monthly payments could become more affordable.
-The lower rate means more of your payment goes toward reducing the principal.
+Combining high-interest loans into a single loan with a lower interest rate or longer repayment terms can reduce your monthly payments.
+The lower interest rate means more of your payment reduces the principal.

-How does an overlap loan affect my credit score?
+How does an overlap loan impact my credit score?

-If you make on-time payments on your overlap personal loan, it can improve your credit score.
-Consolidating your debts and managing them more effectively shows lenders that you can handle credit responsibly.
+If you pay your overlap personal loan on time, it can improve your credit score.
+Consolidating and managing your debts can show lenders you can responsibly handle credit.

 Can I use an overlap loan to pay off credit card debt?